- HTTP(S) Load Balancing

 - UDP load balancing can spread UDP traffic over a pool of instances within a Compute Engine region.
 It is scalable, does not require pre-warming, and health checks help ensure only healthy instances receive traffic.

 - Stackdriver Logging

-- Stackdriver Logging for load balancing logs all the load balancing requests sent to your load balancing record and all requests sent to your load balancer.
+- Stackdriver Logging for load balancing logs all the load balancing requests sent to your load balancer.
 These logs can be used for debugging as well as analyzing your user traffic.
 You can view request logs and export them to Google Cloud Storage, Google BigQuery, or Google Cloud Pub/Sub for analysis.

 - Seamless Autoscaling

 - Autoscaling helps your applications gracefully handle increases in traffic and reduces cost when the need for resources is lower.
 You just define the autoscaling policy and the autoscaler performs automatic scaling based on the measured load.
 No pre warming required - go from zero to full throttle in seconds.

 - High Fidelity Health Checks

 - Health checks ensure that new connections are only load balanced to healthy backends that are up and ready to receive them.
 High fidelity health checks ensure that the probes mimic actual traffic to backends.

 - Cloud Load Balancing Affinity provides the ability to direct and stick user traffic to specific backend instances.

 - Enable Cloud CDN for HTTP(S) Load Balancing for optimizing application delivery for your users with a single checkbox.